BOYNEXTDOOR – Count To Love. Lyrics Meaning: The Frustrating Math of a Fading Romance

 数えてる僕なんなんだ (One, two, three, four)

-It’s just more miserable, like I’m a five-year-old kid
+It’s so pathetic, like a five-year-old child

 What am I, counting like this?